By Allison Parrish. Part of Computational Approaches to Narrative.

 The variable $favorite_color

-that changes a variable that tracks the reader’s hunger level in response to
+variable that tracks the reader’s hunger level in response to the

 It’s common to want to change a variable’s value based on what the value currently is.
 Say, for example, you’re keeping track of a player’s score.
 You might want to increase (or decrease) the user’s score by some amount, without having to set the value to some exact number.

-computer examines and evaluates, producing a single value.
-We’ll talk more
+evaluates, producing a single value.
+We’ll talk more about

 Say you start in one passage with this code: